linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 23.03.2024 (announcement Web4)
+- 🚀 Join us in the journey of expanding Web4 and smashing our ambitious acquisition goals! 💼💥 Got any tips or ideas?
+Let's chat! #Web4Expansion #AcquisitionGoals 🌟

+### 23.03.2024 (announcement SnaxNox)
+- 🛸 Dive into the world of SnaxNox, our drone project at Linkspreed! 🚁💼 Excited to hear your thoughts and suggestions!
+Share them below! #SnaxNox #DroneProject 🌟

+### 23.03.2024 (announcement [PPD])
+- 🔧 Let's build together!
+We're expanding our product pipeline with a focus on clear structure. 💼💡 Have ideas or feedback?
+Share them below! #ProductPipeline #InnovationJourney 🌟

+### 23.03.2024 (announcement Web4)
+- 💼 Dive into the brainstorming session with us as we craft new advertising avenues for our Web4 partners! 🚀💡 Share your thoughts and suggestions below! #Web4 #AdvertisingInnovation 🌟

+### 23.03.2024 (announcement)
+- 🚀 Join us as we dive into enhancing our social network for the drone community, powered by Web4! 💻✨ Excited to hear your thoughts and ideas! 🌟 #DroneCommunity #Web4 #InnovationInProgress

 ### 22.03.2024 (announcement Web4)
 - 🌟 Ready to level up in Web4! 🌟 At Linkspreed, we're setting ambitious acquisition goals.
 Focus is key! 💪 What are your top priorities when it comes to web innovation?
 Share your thoughts! #Linkspreed #Web4 #InnovationFocus